Smokers vs. Soda Drinkers

 If weight gain isn't scary enough, then consider this.
 Drinking just two regular sodas a week can raise your risk of pancreatic cancer by 87% over people who don't drink soda.

 But can the carbon dioxide in soda cut your muscle gains in half?
 Nope, that's not true.
 Here are the facts.

 Carbon Dioxide and Your Body

-Our bodies produce carbon dioxide naturally when we digest fats, sugars and amino acids with the oxygen we breath.
+Our bodies produce carbon dioxide naturally when we digest fats, sugars and amino acids with the oxygen we breathe.
 It's called cellular respiration.
 Carbon dioxide waste then travels through the blood to the lungs where it's exhaled.
 That process goes on 24 hours a day, seven days a week.

 When you drink a soda, your body absorbs that carbon dioxide at a much lower rate than what you typically produce in cells.
-It's actually less than your body makes after eating a 100 calorie snack.
+It's less than your body makes after eating a 100 calorie snack.
 The little bit you get from soda is far too small to make a difference in muscular development or growth.

 Smoking and Your Body

 How about that smoker?
 Smoking is a lung irritant that makes it more difficult to breathe.
 Over time smokers can develop conditions like chronic obstructive pulmonary disease (COPD) and emphysema.
 Both of those conditions greatly reduce your lungs ability to breathe in oxygen and clear out the carbon dioxide, leading to a condition known as hypercapnia.